DeShawnThomas/K.D.A.-Keeping-Diaries-Alive--Solo-Project-/README.md

 # K.D.A.-Keeping-Diaries-Alive--Solo-Project-

-The are the files for the solo project I made for Coding Dojo!
+These are the files for the solo project I made for Coding Dojo!
 As of now it's in a V3 state post-bootcamp and fully finished and functional.
 Added a few tweaks.
 Deadlock revealed yesterday at VCT Tokyo.
 Will update when I have the files.
 6/25/2023

 ## Description
 K.D.A. is an application that provides users with a unique and immersive way to document their ranked matches.
 Embracing a diary-style approach, this app allows users to record their gameplay experiences and insights in an organized manner.